Generation Alpha: Television and streaming services

-In part due to the surge in use of handheld devices, broadcast television viewing among children has declined during the early lives of Generation Alpha.
-Statistics from the United States suggested that viewing of children's cable networks among American 2- to 11-year-olds were falling sharply in early 2020 and continued to do so (albeit by smaller amounts) even after COVID-19 restrictions took children out of school and kept them at home.
+In part due to the surge in use of handheld devices, broadcast television viewing among children has declined in the 2020s.
+Ratings figures from the United States suggested that viewing of children's cable networks among American 2- to 11-year-olds were falling sharply in early 2020, and continued to do so (albeit by smaller amounts) even after COVID-19 restrictions forced many children to stay home.
+Disney Channel in particular lost a third of their viewers in 2020, leading to closures in Scandinavia, the United Kingdom, Australia, and Southeast Asia.

 Research from the United Kingdom suggested that viewing of traditional broadcasting among British 4- to 15-year-olds fell from an average of 151 minutes in 2010 to 77 minutes in 2018.
-However, accessing televised programming via streaming and catch up services has become increasingly popular among children during the same time period.
+However, accessing televised programming via streaming and catch-up services has become increasingly popular among children during the same time period.
 In 2019, almost 60% of Netflix's 152 million global subscribers accessed content for children and families at least once a month.
 In the United Kingdom, requests for children's programming on the BBC's catch up service iPlayer increased substantially during the time of the COVID-19 pandemic.
-In 2019, the catch-up service for Australian broadcaster ABC received more than half its views via children's content.
+In 2019, the Australian Broadcasting Corporation's ABC iview service received more than half its views via children's content.
+By 2025, YouTube, Netflix, and Disney+ have become the most popular substitutes for traditional children's programming on television among young viewers.

+Animated programs Cocomelon (2018–2024) and Peppa Pig (2004–present) on Netflix, and Bluey (2018–present) on Disney+ are some of the most-watched shows for youngsters.